 Description PIP Rank Cumulative trauma for example: carpal tunnel syndrome, hand/wrist/ shoulder tendonitis 1 Falling from vehicle - cleaning out trailer; falling off of truck part to ground 2 Falling to same level - walking around truck, slips, pushing or pulling heavy objects 3 PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \Box , Highest medical control of claims = Λ are noted with these symbols, when available the type $ost = O$,
+Highest time-loss = \square , Highest medical continuous are noted with these symbols, when available.

 - The severity of strain, sprain and overexertion injuries can be positively impacted by early reporting and implementing prevention strategies.
 This cannot be emphasized strongly enough.
-Encourage your employees to let you know if they are feeling pain, before the damage becomes severe. - Remind drivers not to lift overweight containers.
+Encourage your employees to let you know if they are feeling pain, before the damage becomes severe. - Remind drivers not to lift over-weight containers.
 It's better to anger a customer than injure a worker.
-Take time to educate customers on overweight containers. - Provide safer equipment when requested.
+Take time to educate customers on over-weight containers. - Provide safer equipment when requested.
 Workers of different heights may require adjustments to their equipment to make it safe for them.

-- Always use 3 points of contact. - Wear footwear with a good tread and check it often. - Test the weight of a bin or container before committing to lift it. - Don't lift overweight containers.
+- Always use 3 points-of-contact. - Wear footwear with a good tread and check it often. - Test the weight of a bin or container before committing to lift it. - Don't lift over-weight containers.
 Report them to your supervisor. - If you must move large commercial containers on unlevel ground, consider requesting multiple small containers instead of one large container. - Report pain early to your employer and physician.
 Early intervention can decrease the severity of injuries to muscles, tendons, joints and other soft-tissue. - Don't allow your phone or paperwork to become a distraction while walking.